 6. Pick your winner

 When you’ve got your offers in, the next step is to figure out which is the best of the best and highest.
 And, of course, it's not always about the highest dollar figure.

-A host of other factors can nudge one offer above another, including a buyer’s timeline for closing the sale, her likelihood of getting approved by the board and, even more importantly, an ability to pay in cash.
+A host of other factors can nudge one offer above another, including a buyer’s timeline for closing the sale, their likelihood of getting approved by the board and, even more importantly, an ability to pay in cash.
 After all, a contract that hinges on the buyer getting a mortgage and, in the case of a co-op, having their financing situation approved by the board, provides that much less certainty that a sale will go through.

 If all the potential buyers need financing, you’ll have to evaluate how bankable they are.
 One helpful but not foolproof way to do this is to look at buyers with pre-qualification or pre-approval letters from a bank.

-Notify the winner
+7. Notify the winner

 Some sellers send out multiple contracts to keep their options open.
-Even though this is legal, others find it morally suspect--and not necessarily good business.
+Even though this is legal, others find it morally suspect—and not necessarily good business.

-Pick your winner...again?
+8. Pick your winner...again?

-That said, even if you've accepted an offer, you're not necessarily done.
+Even if you've accepted an offer, you're not necessarily done.